Easy Strawberry Compote (15-Minute Fresh or Frozen Berries Sauce)

 - Strawberry Curd.
 If you want something richer and creamier, this buttery curd with lemon zest and eggs makes a velvety spread perfect for cakes or waffles.

 - Overnight Oats 101.
-Want a fuss-free, customizable make-ahead breakfast?
-These oats are ready when you are and ideal for topping with your strawberry compote.
+A fuss-free, customizable make-ahead breakfast, and an ideal base for topping with your strawberry compote.

 - Chia Pudding 101.
 Another creamy, customizable no-cook breakfast.
 It pairs beautifully with strawberry compote for a fresh and satisfying start.